Ducking-Games/godotons/README.md

 The green PLAY button applies the addon configuration.
 This will download the addon repo branch, extract only the UpstreamPath and then copy it to the ProjectPath.

+Individual addons can be run, or the entire suite can be run.

 The red X button will delete the addon.

 # Planned Features

-- [ ] Clean up and handle errors/messaging better for Asset Store release
+- [X] Clean up and handle errors/messaging better for Asset Store release
 - [ ] Compare local hash with repo somehow before downloading to save on API requests / data transfer
 - [ ] Ignore option to skip an addon for apply runs
-- [ ] Ability to apply single addon or all addons
+- [X] Ability to apply single addon or all addons
 - [ ] Investigate threading the apply step.
 - [ ] Investigate refreshing on editor reimport
 - [ ] Implement tests